 When starting a project, you must be sure that it will be completed on time that the costs will be in the budget and ensure that all the team members are focused on the delivery of the completed project.
 But, there is one more piece of the puzzle that makes every project successful, and it is quality.

-A good Quality plan will be holistic in its approach, so it will encompass different ways of evaluating and assessing quality as well as ensuring that quality is at the forefront of everyone’s thoughts during the progress of the project.
+A good Quality plan will be holistic in its approach.
+It will encompass different ways of evaluating and assessing quality as well as ensuring that quality is at the forefront of everyone’s thoughts during the progress of the project.

-Although the Quality Plan and Quality Assurance are often talked about as being the same, they are in fact different.
-The plan will provide the framework for a quality project, but Quality Assurance is the way that the final project will be tested and inspected to demonstrate that all quality expectations have been met actively.
-In a way, the Quality plan is the foundation for Quality assurance; they are closely interlinked and mutually dependent.
+Remember, Quality Plan and Quality Assurance are different.
+The plan will provide the framework for a quality project.
+But, Quality Assurance is the way of testing and inspecting the final product to demonstrate fulfilling all quality expectations.
+In a way, the Quality plan is the foundation for Quality assurance; they interlink closely and depend on each other.

 The benefits of a holistic approach to quality management are enormous.
-Implementing a quality management system affects every aspect of an organization’s performance.
-Combining Quality Assurance and Quality Control, all root-cause problems are identified, what gives time to develop strategies to eliminate these problems.
-Benefits that can be expected are:
+Implementing a quality management system affects every aspect of an organisation’s performance.
+Combining Quality Assurance and Quality Control, all root-cause problems can easily identify, what gives time to develop strategies to eliminate these problems.
+Benefits of Quality management are: